scholarslab/praxis/tutorials/bash/index.md

 <code>mkdir</code> creates directories, but directories are just buckets for actual
 data, which is contained in files.
 To create a new file in the current directory, use the <code>touch</code> command.
-I'm not sure why it's called touch.
 Type <code>touch textfile.txt</code> .
 This will create a blank text file called textfile.txt.
-I often tend to type <code>ls</code> after any of these commands just to make sure that I typed the previous command correctly and that the new file exists.
+I often tend to type <code>ls</code> or <code>pwd</code> before or after important commands just to make sure that I'm in the right location and that the previous command did what I wanted it to.

 Now, create three more textfiles like this - <code>touch {textfile2.txt,textfile3.txt,textfile4.txt}</code> .
 You can add as many new